RedditRecs

 Reddit Icon

-Kirsyr • about 1 month ago
+Kirsyr • 4 months ago

 Cybex and Bugaboo make very nice strollers for rough terrain plus they come with car seat attachment and basinet.
 With that said we didn’t invest in a travel stroller until 7-8months because it was much easier to just use a carrier when traveling on a plane.
 I would get a primary stroller and then evaluate what you need beyond the doona.
 If you plan on traveling a lot and you go on many walks you will need 2 strollers at a minimum.
 Now at 20 months we are looking at bike/skiing strollers (hamax).
 For reference we have a bugaboo fox and cybex orfeo as our primary/travel stroller combo.
 We walk 5-8 miles daily and travel at least 2x per year.